Game Winner Bob Baffert

 I originally had MIND CONTROL at No. 12, but when Knicks Go had his first work this past weekend, I decided to give him the edge off his huge performances in the Breeders’ Futurity and Breeders’ Cup Juvenile and the fact that Mind Control still hasn’t won going two turns and finished 16 lengths behind Knicks Go in the BC Juvenile.
 And we will know a lot more about him when he stretches out to a mile and an eighth in the February 2 Withers Stakes, so let’s just wait until then.
 Another big performance and he will almost certainly be back in the Top 12.
 There is no doubting his speed and tenacity, and he showed his class beating a very talented colt in Mucho in the Hopeful Stakes.
 His Breeders’ Cup Juvenile was a throwout, as he had a pretty eventful trip, and he bounced back to win the Jerome, showing a lot of grit while stretching out to a mile.
 I still need to see him come from off the pace going two turns, as his dam was a sprinter.
 His sire should make him competitive going that far, but having shown :45 and change half-mile speed sprinting, it’s all about settling behind horses.

-Nolo Contesto’s gutsy half-length maiden score going a mile at Santa Anita was arguably the best maiden race seen so far, as he went five-wide into the first turn, raced wide every step of the way, and despite shying a bit from a left-handed whip in the stretch, he dug in and outgamed a very talented colt in even-money favorite OMAHA BEACH, who you will be hearing from soon, and who finished eight lengths ahead of the third horse.
+Nolo Contesto’s gutsy half-length maiden score going a mile at Santa Anita was arguably the best maiden race seen so far, as he went five-wide into the first turn, raced wide every step of the way, and despite shying a bit from a left-handed whip in the stretch, he dug in and outgamed a very talented colt in even-money favorite Omaha Beach, who looks to have a ton of class and who you will be hearing from soon.
+He also ran huge and finished eight lengths ahead of the third horse.
 Omaha Beach is a classy-looking colt who was making his dirt debut for Dick Mandella and Fox Hill Farm.
 I loved the way Nolo Contesto ran coming off only one start, in which his rider lost an iron.
 He is owned and trained by the same connections as Accelerate – Hronis Racing and John Sadler.
 This was a classy maiden race and I am expecting big things from him when makes his stakes debut.
 He bounced out of that race with a sharp half-mile drill in :47 1/5.
 I have high hopes for this colt.
-And Omaha Beach definitely is a horse to watch.
-He came back and worked big in the slop.
+And Omaha Beach definitely is a horse to watch in his next start.

 As for Country House, I know his speed figures were not strong in his maiden victory, but he could not have looked more impressive after veering in sharply at the start, nearly hitting the rail, and dropping far off the pace.
 He moved up steadily on his own before unleashing a wide, sweeping move on the far turn and quickly charging to the lead.
 He powered clear and drew off to win by 3 1/2 lengths, with very strong final fractions of :23 2/5 and :06 flat.
 Because the second and third-place finishers were coming off low Beyer speed figures, there was no way he was going to get a big number, which he no doubt would have had he not lost at least eight lengths at the break.
 He did earn an 85 Beyer in his previous start, so he does have something to build on.